 About this program

 If you are interested in changing your community for the better, you may want to consider a minor in civic engagement.
-Through the minor you will be able to develop a combination of knowledge, skills, and values that will allow you to promote socially responsible daily behavior; community and economic development; community service; and grass-roots activity and advocacy that will benefit you and those around you.
+Through the minor you will be able to develop a combination of knowledge, skills, values, and experiential learning that will allow you to promote socially responsible daily behavior; community, and economic development; community service; and grass-roots activity and advocacy that will benefit you and those around you.

 The minor requires 20 credits of course work.

 Graduates will be able to:

 - know and understand:

 - multiple perspectives on the role of citizens and civic engagement in a democratic society

 - at least one specific issue area or context in which civic engagement takes place and/or increase development of at least one set of civic engagement skills

 - the variety of forms of civic engagement and have the ability to assess the efficacy of different approaches and strategies